Disavie/texteditor/README.md

 ### Commit History

+#### Commit #34
+- laptop and pc versions are now merged on main.. no more savecrashing problems as of now
+- fix repeat undo bug.. history on earliest buffer issue maybe
+- fix undo redo cursor jumping

 #### Commit #33 - Laptop
 - it seems like the random crashing on leaving insert mode is fixed?
 - crashing after saving is fixed here.. not sure what changed..